Linaro/linaro-astro/src/content/pages/connect-sponsorship.md

             text_content: |
               <span class="text-linaro-yellow text-3xl">Training</span>

-              <span class="text-xl">Take your expertise to the net level with specialized training sessions at Linaro Connect 2025!</span>
+              <span class="text-xl">Take your expertise to the next level with specialized training sessions at Linaro Connect 2025!</span>
                 - <span class="text-linaro-yellow">Single-Day Training:</span> Attend a high-impact training session during Linaro Connect (The course will require a minimum number of 8 participants to take place)
                 - <span class="text-linaro-yellow">Exclusive Corporate Training:</span> Companies can leverage dedicated training sessions in private meeting rooms, tailored to their teams
                 - Enjoy discounted single tickets and bulk purchase options tailored to your needs.